 They are cute because they are awkward but still think they can walk around in tuxedos all day.
 Who do they think they are, James Bond?
 No, they are penguins, and they always make for great photos.
-On my trip I encountered three types of penguins while in Antarctica: chinstrap penguins, gentoo penguins and my personal favourite adelie penguins.
-During my trip, I took nearly 800 penguin pictures; and to be honest, I probably could have easily taken two or three thousand.
+On my various trips I have encountered four types of penguins while in Antarctica: chinstrap penguins, gentoo penguins, my personal favourite adelie penguins, Emperor, and a brief Macaroni.
+During my first to Antarctica, I took nearly 800 penguin pictures.
+Over the years, I’ve probably taken thousands.

 We saw by far more Gentoo Penguins than any others.
 They are very entertaining because they are constantly active and posing for pictures.